czeildi/datasetsexperiment/README.md

 If you only save your data as external data:

-You get a `R CMD check` note `about undefined global variables: external_only`.
+You get a `R CMD check` note about `undefined global variables: 'external_only'`.
 This you can eliminate with
 ```r
 utils::globalVariables("external_only")
 ```